iamdudeman/sola-game-engine/sola-engine/editor/editor_TODO.md

 * assets tooling
     * main window could preview asset
-        * maybe `sprites` show outlines with hover for id of sprite
         * maybe `audio` shows a little media player to preview it
         * not sure for `input`
     * create and edit controls assets
     * file browser in main UI to see assets
         * can maybe be used to update components' values later that consume asset ids
     * create and edit materials
-    * create and edit spritesheets
     * create and edit GUIs
         * maybe a WYSIWYG editor?